Published on October 3, 2023

 - (b) which, in Workleap’s opinion, presents a real risk of significant harm to individuals whose Personal Information is impacted (“Data Incident”).

-While the initial notice may be in a summary form, a comprehensive written notice shall be given to Users within the legally required timeframe, where applicable.
+While the initial notice may be in a summary form, a comprehensive written notice shall be given to Customer within the legally required timeframe, where applicable.
 The notice shall summarize in reasonable detail the nature and scope of the Data Incident (including each data element type) and the corrective action taken or to be taken by Workleap.
-Officevibe shall promptly take all necessary and advisable corrective actions, and shall cooperate with Users in all reasonable efforts to mitigate the adverse effects of Data Incidents and to prevent their recurrence.
+Workleap shall promptly take all necessary and advisable corrective actions, and shall cooperate with Customer in all reasonable efforts to mitigate the adverse effects of Data Incidents and to prevent their recurrence.

-Workleap relies on the legal bases described under section 6 hereof to process Personal Information.
-Subject to applicable laws, all Users have the right to: (i) access and rectification or erasure of Personal Information, including erasure and deletion of their profile on the Workleap LMS, except to the extent that Workleap may need to retain certain Personal Information, including for record keeping purposes or to comply with legal obligations; (ii) restrict or object to Workleap’s use of Personal Information (though, in some cases, this may mean no longer using the Website) where Workleap is relying on a legitimate interest (or those of a third party) and there is something about User’s particular situation which impacts on User’s fundamental rights and freedoms; (iii) lodge a complaint with their local data protection authority; and (iv) data portability.
+To the extent that Workleap’s processing of Personal Information is subject to the General Data Protection Regulation (Regulation (EU) 2016/679) or to the Data Protection Act 2018 and the GDPR as saved into United Kingdom law by virtue of Section 3 of the United Kingdom’s European Union (Withdrawal) Act 2018, Workleap relies on the legal bases described under section 6 hereof to process Personal Information.
+Subject to applicable laws, all Users have the right to: (i) access and rectification or erasure of Personal Information, including erasure and deletion of their profile on the Workleap Platform, except to the extent that Workleap may need to retain certain Personal Information, including for record keeping purposes or to comply with legal obligations; (ii) restrict or object to Workleap’s use of Personal Information (though, in some cases, this may mean no longer using the Services or the website) where Workleap is relying on a legitimate interest (or those of a third party) and there is something about User’s particular situation which impacts on User’s fundamental rights and freedoms; (iii) lodge a complaint with their local data protection authority (contact details for data protection authorities in the European Economic Area are available here); and (iv) data portability.
 Users will not have to pay a fee to exercise such rights, however, Workleap may charge a reasonable fee or refuse to comply if the request is unfounded, repetitive or excessive.